MaxvandenBoom/MEF_import/README.md

 password = struct('Level1Password', 'password1', 'Level2Password', 'password2', 'AccessLevel', 2);

 % import the signal into EEGLAB
+% the variable 'EEG' is set by EEGLAB
-EEG = pop_mefimport(EEG, mef_ver, sess_path, sel_chan, start_end, unit, password);
+% or you may create an empty one by using command 'EEG = eeg_empty();' EEG = pop_mefimport(EEG, mef_ver, sess_path, sel_chan, start_end, unit, password);

 % plot the signal